-Optional additional command status; for possible values refer to 3GPP TS 11.14 [21], 3GPP TS 31.111 [22], ETSI TS 102 223 [23].
+Optional additional command status; for possible values refer to 3GPP TS 11.14 [22], 3GPP TS 31.111 [23], ETSI TS 102 223 [24].

-- Coding of any input character is related to the selected alphabet: - Input of a character in case of GSM character set requests one byte, e.g. "Y". - Input of any characters in UCS2 alphabet requests a 4 byte set, e.g. "0059" is coding the same character "Y". - If, as a user response, a binary choice (Yes/No) is requested by the SIM application using bit 3 of the <commandDetails> parameter the valid content of the <inputString> is: a) GSM alphabet: "Y" or "y" (positive answer) and "N" or "n" (negative answer). b) UCS2 alphabet "0079" or "0059" (positive answer) and "006E" or "004E" (negative answer).
-For more detailed information refer to ATSSTGI. - Coding of an empty string is done as a "\1b" string with every alphabet.
+- Coding of any input character is related to the selected alphabet: - Input of a character in case of GSM character set requests one byte, e.g. "Y". - Input of any characters in UCS2 alphabet requests a 4 byte set, e.g. "0059" is coding the same character "Y". - If, as a user response, a binary choice (Yes/No) is requested by the SIM application using bit 3 of the <commandDetails> parameter the valid content of the <inputString> is:

+- a) GSM alphabet: "Y" or "y" (positive answer) and "N" or "n" (negative answer). b) UCS2 alphabet "0079" or "0059" (positive answer) and "006E" or "004E" (negative answer).
+For more detailed information refer to AT^SSTGI. - Coding of an empty string is done as a "\1b" string with every alphabet.

-The <Alphabet> parameter of AT^SSTA determines the alphabet used on the AT command interface, while the value reported by the <commandDetails> bit 2 of the AT^SSTGI=34 command determines the set of characters allowed.
-If these alphabet settings are different, the following applies: Example: If UCS2 alphabet is selected with AT^SSTA and the <commandDetails> bit 2 of the AT^SSTGI=34 command is reported as "SMS default alphabet (GSM character set)" any input has to be done
+• The <alphabet> parameter of AT^SSTA determines the alphabet used on the AT command interface, while the value reported by the <commandDetails> bit 2 of the AT^SSTGI=34 command determines the set of characters allowed.
+If these alphabet settings are different, the following applies:

-ATSSTGI=34 command is reported as "SMS default alphabet (GSM character set)" any input has to be done in UCS2 alphabet.
+Example: If UCS2 alphabet is selected with AT^SSTA and the <commandDetails> bit 2 of the AT^SSTGI=34 command is reported as "SMS default alphabet (GSM character set)" any input has to be done in UCS2 alphabet.
 However, take care to enter only UCS2 characters for which equivalent characters are defined in the SMS (GSM) default alphabet.
 In this case, the ME will correctly translate the given UCS2 data into a TERMINAL RESPONSE coded in SMS (GSM) default alphabet.
 See also Section 1.7.2, UCS2 and GSM character coding and conversion.

-8.39 AT^SSTR SAT Response - Get Input (35)
+9.39 AT^SSTR SAT Response - Get Input (35)

-The TE is expected to acknowledge the ATSSTGI response with ATSSTR to confirm that the Proactive Command has been executed.
+The TE is expected to acknowledge the AT^SSTGI response with AT^SSTR to confirm that the Proactive Command has been executed.